-- Behaviour and discipline in schools: Advice for governing bodies, September 2015 - Behaviour in Schools: Advice for headteachers and school staff, July 2022 - Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement: Guidance for maintained schools, academies, and pupil referral units in England, July 2022 - The Equality Act 2010 and Schools: Departmental advice for school leaders, school staff, governing bodies and local authorities, May 2014 - Searching, Screening and Confiscation: Advice for schools, July 2022

-Use of reasonable force: Advice for headteachers, staff and governing bodies, July 2013

-Exclusion from maintained schools, academies and pupil referral units: A guide for those with legal responsibility for exclusion, September 2017
+- Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement: Guidance for maintained schools, academies, and pupil referral units in England, August 2024 - The Equality Act 2010 and Schools: Departmental advice for school leaders, school staff, governing bodies and local authorities, May 2014 - Searching, Screening and Confiscation: Advice for schools, July 2022 Use of reasonable force: Advice for headteachers, staff and governing bodies, July 2013 Exclusion from maintained schools, academies and pupil referral units: A guide for those with legal responsibility for exclusion, September 2017

-3. Everyday Routines
+2. Everyday Routines

-Filey School has a firm commitment to putting the needs of our students at the heart of our practice.
+Scalby School has a firm commitment to putting the needs of our students at the heart of our practice.
 Policies and practice are therefore designed to promote an environment conducive to learning, ensuring high achievement for all young people, irrespective of their differing needs and ensuring students are respectful.
 To this end, students are asked to;

 - 1.1.
 Arrive in school and at lessons punctually and prepared to learn.
 Students arriving late to school or lessons which are disturbing the learning of others may be required to undertake after school detention. - 1.2.
-Bring appropriate equipment; - Planner - Black pen, Green pen, Pencil, Ruler, Scientific Calculator, P.E.
-Kit, reading book, exercise books/folders and other equipment that may be necessary. - 1.3.
+Bring appropriate equipment. - Black pen, Red pen, Pencil, Ruler, Scientific Calculator, P.E.
+Kit, exercise books/folders and other equipment that may be necessary. - 1.3.
 Comply with the school uniform policy failure to comply with the school's uniform policy may result in internal isolation or, after contacting their parent/guardian, the student will be asked to go home and change.
 The latter does not count as a suspension. - 1.4.
 Students are requested to adhere to standards commonly accepted by society and to act in a polite and courteous manner. - 1.5.
 All members of the school community are expected to treat staff and themselves with respect.
 Students are expected to comply with reasonable requests or instructions made by staff on the first time of asking. - 1.6.
 Students are expected to have regard to their own safety and that of others. - 1.7.
 The school provides a secure and safe environment for students and all students are expected to remain on site throughout the school day.
 Students are expected to leave the school grounds at the end of the school day unless engaged in extra-curricular activities.